ctavispost/personalPortfolio/project03.md

 <details aria-expanded="true/false" tabindex="0" role="button" class="smallerBreak">
 <summary>Role: Content strategy & design</summary>
 <div>
 Working with the product owner and 9 other volunteers, I designed and deployed Dauntlez.org.
-I crafted the information architecture, layout, and content based on essential user needs and the organization's goals.
+I created its information architecture and content based on essential user needs and the organization's goals.
 </div>
 </details>